ultimatevideogames/uvg/PRIVACY.md

-Privacy Policy — Ultimate Video Games
+# Privacy Policy — Ultimate Video Games

-Last updated: 15 August 2026
+**Last updated: 15 August 2026**

 This privacy policy explains how Ultimate Video Games handles information when you use the app.

 Ultimate Video Games is developed and maintained by an individual developer.
 The app does not use a backend server operated by me.

+---

-What data the app stores
+## What data the app stores

 Ultimate Video Games stores the collection information you choose to enter into the app.

 This can include:

-* Game, console and accessory titles
+- Game, console and accessory titles
-* Platforms
+- Platforms
-* Collection status
+- Collection status
-* Condition and other item information
+- Condition and other item information
-* Collection counts
+- Collection counts
-* Cover images
+- Cover images
-* Additional images
+- Additional images
-* Custom fields
+- Custom fields
-* Other information you choose to add to your collection
+- Other information you choose to add to your collection

 This information is stored locally on your device.